NTBooks/minimal-canva-demo/README.md

 If you're setting this up on a domain you'd put it in instead of the 127.0.0.1:3001 above.

+## NOTES

+- Unless your app is approved, only the canva account containing the `CANVA_CLIENT_ID` will be able to use the app.
+- The uploaded files can be viewed in vscode in the upload folder as you debug the application.
+The application has no routes to download files.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.